List of assignments

 What is the expected assignment workload?

 Students in previous quarters report spending between 10 and 20 hours completing each of the weekly assignments.
 The assignments build on each other, and it is difficult to recover from skipping an assignment.
-The last assignment is a final project, and you will have two weeks to do the project.
+The last assignment is a final project, and you will have 2-3 weeks to do the project.
 The final project is more open-ended than the assignments.
 Most students will spend more than 20 hours on their final project.

 What programming environment and tools are used?